DanielCoutoVale/Dependencies/IP-verbs.md

 ### Step 2

 Let us now move towards the other end of the verbal group and let us identify the last verb in that chain.
-Except for the last example, I shall be using parsing results, not original texts for these examples.
-The original sentence for these variants is *quod ... nec perfectum posse dici videtur* (*that does not seem to be possibly said perfect*).
+We shall be using parsing results, not original texts for these examples.
+The original sentence from which these variants were created is *quod ... nec perfectum posse dici videtur* (*that does not seem to be possibly said perfect*).

 FORM        |quod        |perfectum   |dicitur :----------:|:----------:|:----------:|:----------: